joelparkerhenderson/strategy-power-effects/README.md

 ## 6. Protection Power + Moat Effects

-### **Definition**
-Protection power creates barriers that defend your position by making it difficult or expensive for competitors to win your customers or for customers to switch away.
+### DefinitionProtection power creates barriers that defend your position by making it difficult or expensive for competitors to win your customers or for customers to switch away.
 True moats increase over time rather than erode.

-### **How It Works**
-Warren Buffett's moat metaphor: you want a castle (business) surrounded by a widening moat (competitive advantages) that keeps competitors at bay.
+### How It WorksWarren Buffett's moat metaphor: you want a castle (business) surrounded by a widening moat (competitive advantages) that keeps competitors at bay.
 The best moats are structural, not just operational excellence.

-### **Types of Moats**
+### Types of Moats
 **Switching Costs**
 - High effort or expense to change providers
 - Examples: Enterprise software, bank accounts, medical records